Is It Safe to Travel to Honduras in 2026?

 Required:

 - Yellow Fever: Vaccine is not recommended for direct travel from the United States.
-Vaccine is required for travelers 1–60 years old traveling from countries with risk for YF virus transmission.
+Vaccine is required for travelers 1–60 years old traveling from countries with risk for YF virus transmission, including >12-hour airport transits or layovers in those countries.

 Recommended: